pkdone/mongo-agg-graph-descend/README.md

  *
  * @param  {string} connectToField   The field in each sub-document which references an array of child sub-documents
- * @param  {string} [startWith=null] The field at the top level of the document which references the first array of child sub-documents number (optional - if not specified, connectToField will be used for the top level child array field
+ * @param  {string} [startWith=null] [OPTIONAL] The field at the top level of the document which references the first array of child sub-documents number (if not specified, connectToField will be used for the top level child array field)
- * @param  {Number} [maxElements=25] The maximum number of sub-documents to flatten (the resulting aggregation expression issues a warning in the aggregation output if this number isn't sufficient to allow a nested document to be fully descended
+ * @param  {Number} [maxElements=25] [OPTIONAL] The maximum number of sub-documents to flatten (the resulting aggregation expression issues a warning in the aggregation's output if this number isn't sufficient to allow a nested document to be fully descended
- * @param  {Array} [omitFields=[]]   The array of fields to omit from each flattened sub-document in the output array
+ * @param  {Array} [omitFields=[]]   [OPTIONAL] The array of fields to omit from each flattened sub-document in the output array
- * @param  {Number} [maxDepth=100]   The maximum depth of documents to descend (this value is automatically limited by this function to a maximum of 100 is MongoDB's maximum level of nesting supported fro BSON documents
+ * @param  {Number} [maxDepth=100]   [OPTIONAL] The maximum depth of documents to descend (this value is automatically limited by this function to a maximum of 100 because this is the maximum level of nesting supported by MongoDB for BSON documents
- * @return {string}                  The MongoDB Aggregation expressions which generates the flattened array for each nested document flowing through an aggregation pipeline */ function graphDescend(connectToField, startWith=null, maxElements=25, omitFields=[], maxDepth=100) {
+ * @return {string}                  The MongoDB Aggregation expression which generates the flattened array for each document, containing nested sub-documents, flowing through an aggregation pipeline */ function graphDescend(connectToField, startWith=null, maxElements=25, omitFields=[], maxDepth=100) {
   return {